Table of Contents

 1. Create Project A - for translating from non-English OR "developer" English into English.

-Please note that for the “developer” English case, you would need to choose different English locales: e.g. generic “en” for the “developer” English and “en_US” for the final reviewed English.
+For the “developer” English case, you would need to choose different English locales, e.g., generic “en” for the “developer” English and “en_US” for the final reviewed English.

 2. Translate from non-English OR "developer" English into English.

-3. Download the target files from Project A - those are your final English files.
+3. Download the target files from Project A - your final English files.

 4. Upload those files as source files into Project B - the project for translating from